jsrivaishnavi/jsrivaishnavi.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year master's student in the Department of Electrical and Computer Engineering at the University of Washington, Bothell.
-I reveived my bachelor's in Electronics and Communication Engineering from G. Narayanamma Institute of Technology.
+I reveived my bachelor's in Electronics and Communication Engineering from G. Narayanamma Institute of Technology and Sciences.

 My research interests lie in microfabrication and ReRAM memory device optimization.